-A Note about Roth and Traditional IRA contributions: The limit is per taxpayer, not per account.
-That means you cannot contribute $5,500 to a Roth IRA and $5,500 to a Traditional IRA in the same year.
-Rather, you can contribute a total of $5,500, split across the different IRAs as you see fit.
-For example, you could contribute $3,000 to a Roth IRA, and $2,500 to a Traditional IRA, or vice versa, as long as it doesn’t exceed the annual max.
+A note about Roth and Traditional IRA contributions: The limit is per taxpayer, not per account.
+That means you cannot contribute $5,500 to a Roth IRA and $5,500 to a Traditional IRA in 2018 or $6,000 to each in 2019.
+Rather, you can contribute the total amount, split across the different IRAs as you see fit.
+In 2019, for example, you could contribute $3,000 to a Roth IRA, and $3,000 to a Traditional IRA, or vice versa, as long as it doesn’t exceed the annual max.
 Note that married couples can also contribute to a spousal IRA for a non-working spouse in the same amounts, as long as the working spouse earns enough income to cover both amounts.

 If you are looking for additional information on contribution limits or need to run the math to see whether or not you’re allowed to contribute to a Roth IRA, head for the source: the IRS.
 The go-to place on its website, which you can download, is Publication 590-A. It walks you through all of the scenarios with both Traditional IRAs and Roth IRAs.

 The annual contribution limit for 401(k) plans is by far the easiest to understand.
 There are only two categories: whether or not you are 50 years old.
 If you are under age 50, you can contribute $18,500 annually in 2018 ($19,000 in 2019).
 Period.
 No fancy math involving your modified adjusted gross income needed.

 If you are age 50 or older, you can contribute the same $18,500 or $19,000, depending on the year, plus an additional $6,000 in catch up contributions.
 While this is the easiest of the three plans to understand it doesn’t automatically make it the best plan for your retirement goals.